This Week in Consumer News: 13 Stories You Need to See

-A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including Subway's sale announcement and the Toy of the Year finalists.
+A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including a Pringles Everything Bagel launch and fall scents from Bath & Body Works.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.